Funeral for an Assassin

-Funeral for an Assassin is a 1974 South Africa film directed by Ivan Hall that was released in the United States in 1977.
+Funeral for an Assassin is a 1974 South African film noir directed by Ivan Hall.

+The film, an Apartheid-era production, was also distributed in the United States.

 Plot

 Michael Cardiff is a professional revolutionary highly trained in a variety of techniques of assassination, infiltration and evading law enforcement.
 After escaping from prison he places identification items on a decomposed body to make him appear dead as he plans his revenge against the government.
 Cardiff uses his skills to murder a prominent judge making his death look like an accident in order to plant an improvised explosive device at his funeral attended by the movers and shakers of the regime.
 Only one non conformist police captain is on to his plans.